Hoo-Knows/HollowKnight.ChallengeMode/README.md

   - Climb: light beams have a shorter telegraph and target the player with perfect accuracy

 ## Adding custom modifiers
-To create a Challenge Mode addon, make a new mod project and add a reference to Challenge Mode.
-Create a new class that extends from the abstract Modifier class, which has the following methods:
+To create an addon, make a new mod project and add a reference to Challenge Mode.
+Create a new class that extends from the abstract Modifier class and has the following methods:

 - StartEffect: where you instantiate GOs, add hooks, etc.
 - StopEffect: where you destroy GOs, unhook, etc.
 - ToString: name, in the format of YourAddonName_YourModifierName
-- GetCodeBlacklist: a list of the internal names of modifiers that are fundamentally incompatible with this modifier (note: Challenge Mode modifiers are named in the format ChallengeMode_ModifierName)
+- GetCodeBlacklist: a list of the internal names of modifiers that are fundamentally incompatible with this modifier (ex: Soul Master and Nail Only)
-- GetBalanceBlacklist: a list of the internal names of modifiers that are too difficult/too easy when they appear with this modifier
+- GetBalanceBlacklist: a list of the internal names of modifiers that are too difficult/too easy when they appear with this modifier (ex: High Stress and A Fool's Errand)

 Your custom modifier must implement StartEffect, StopEffect, and ToString.
+(Note for GetCodeBlacklist/: Challenge Mode modifiers are named in the format ChallengeMode_ModifierName).
 After creating the modifier, go into the mod class and add the following line to Initialize:
 ```
 ChallengeMode.ChallengeMode.AddModifier<YourModifierHere>();
 ```